forguncyglobal/forguncyglobal.github.io/docs/4-develop/7-Cell-types/13-Time.md

 ![time_celltype_input](/assets/images/product-images/time_celltype_input.png)
 {:.dropshadow}

-Steps to create a Date cell type:
+Steps to create a Time cell type:

 - Select a cell and go to the **Cell Type** drop-down list.
 - Select **Time** cell type.
 The selected cell becomes the time type.
 You can merge cells or adjust cell widths to fit the time digits.